OctopusDeploy/blog/blog/2023-09/connect-project-multiple-tenants-bulk-action/index.md

 A progress indicator appears on the Tenant screen.
 This shows how many tenants are being connected to the project, and how many more still need to connect before the process is complete.

 Anyone accessing the Tenants page during the connection cycle will see the progress message.
-After the connection operation is complete, you'll see a success message that anyone can dismiss.
+After the connection operation is complete, you see a success message that anyone can dismiss.

 ## Conclusion